Fragmented tooling and ownership

 Problem to solution

-Merito is most valuable when leaders need to move from scattered security activity to a disciplined operating model that produces better decisions, better developer adoption, and better release outcomes.
+Merito is most valuable when leaders need to move from scattered security activity to a disciplined operating model that covers all five sub-pillars and produces better decisions, better developer adoption, and better release outcomes.

 Problem and impact